asadqureshi12/cardiometabolic-deterioration/README.md

 | Temporal signal computed (observation density threshold met) | 118 |
 | WORSENING + UNSTABLE | 7 |

 The attrition from 479 scored to 118 temporal reflects a deliberate design constraint: trajectory and variance signals require minimum longitudinal observation density across SBP, HbA1c, and LDL.
 Synthea under-populates outpatient observations relative to NHS EHR systems such as EMIS or SystmOne.
-In a real deployment against a primary or secondary care EHR, temporal coverage would be substantially higher.
+In a real deployment, temporal coverage would be substantially higher.

 ---